ttalati/cs182-finalproject/README.md

  that we present as the best-classifying model in the paper.
 Requires code in  `embedding_vis.ipynb` to be run first since that does the job of prompting GPT2 and storing the responses for downstream analysis.

- ### `steering.py`: Bias Direction Extraction and Activation Steering for Disability Bias
+ ### `steering.py`: Bias Direction Extraction and Activation Steering for Religious Bias

 This script implements **Part B of the pipeline**: evaluating and modifying the internal representations of LLMs to steer bias.
 It performs two main tasks: